DevExpress/devextreme-documentation/concepts/05 UI Components/Slider/10 Handle the Value Change Event.md

 ---

+---

+##### jQuery

 If you are going to change event handlers at runtime, or if you need to attach several handlers to the value change event, subscribe to this event using the [on(eventName, eventHandler)](/api-reference/10%20UI%20Components/Component/3%20Methods/on(eventName_eventHandler).md '/Documentation/ApiReference/UI_Components/dxSlider/Methods/#oneventName_eventHandler') method.
-This approach is more typical of jQuery.

     <!--JavaScript-->
     const valueChangedHandler1 = function (e) {